moomba42/storefront/README.md

 3. [How to use the API](TESTING.md)
 4. Remaining TODOs are listed below

-If there are any issues or you need permissions, don't hesitate to contact me at olekdlugi@gmail.com.

 ## Remaining TODOs
 Here is a list of remaining things to do that have not been finished due to time constraints:
 - Set up ElasticSearch to add intelligent search to the products and orders services